 Moreover, unlike traditional money, shadow money is constrained by the value of assets that serve as collateral.
 The underlying secured financing is vulnerable to market shocks.
 In a crisis the classical vicious cycle of lower asset prices and lower collateral value would probably be accentuated by two aggravating forces:

 - First, collateral values are likely to fall more than asset prices when uncertainty is rising (view post here).
 Indeed, the whole point of collateralized transactions is for the lender to save transaction costs and not having to worry about the exact value of the underlying security.
 If these worries arise nonetheless they inevitably catch lenders “uninformed” triggering outsized risk premia.

 - Second, a decline in collateral values usually translates in additional collateral calls possibly compounded by higher haircuts and margins requirements.
 This is a tightening of credit conditions and may enforce a reduction in secured lending and leverage, standard conditions for fire sales.
 The nexus between asset prices and secured lending also easily extends to unsecured lending, including money markets, which means that all systemically important markets could seize up at the same time (view post here).
 Altogether, widespread collateralization establishes links between leverage, asset prices, hedging costs and liquidity across many markets.
 Trends are mutually reinforcing and can escalate into fire sales and market paralysis.

 Regulators fear that shadow banking has been conducive to excessive leverage in the economy and may exert systemic pressure through sudden stops and asset fire sales.
+Leverage in modern financial systems arises not only from bank balance sheets but also from off-balance sheet transactions that involve banks and other institution.
+The latter has grown in importance in the 2010s, is hard to track in official statistics and is probably less stable (view post here).
 The risk of fire sales is a particular concern in private repurchase operations (view post here), the main market for funding of securities holdings.
 Moreover, distress in collateralized transactions is likely to spill over to regulated banking activity for two reasons.